-í.
-Sustainable DPSC1: Broad location to the west of Burgess Hill oustainable Di con Bioda location to the West of Burgess fill Communities DPSC2: Land to the south of Reeds Lane, Sayers Common Communities Dr Soz.
-Land to the south of Reeds Lane, Sayers Common DPSC3: Land at Crabbet Park, Copthorne Droco.
-Land at Grabbet Park, Copinonie
+Policies in this chapter: DPSC1: Broad location to the west of Burgess Hill DPSC2: Land to the south of Reeds Lane, Sayers Common DPSC3: Land at Crabbet Park, Copthorne

 Three sites have been identified as having potential to deliver sustainable urban extensions at locations which have not previously been considered suitable for growth.
 These urban extensions will deliver mixed used development, supported by infrastructure to create sustainable communities.
 Due to the scale of these significant site allocations, not all of the sites will be delivered in the Plan Period (up to 2039).
 However, the sites are allocated for the total amount, with only yield delivered during the plan period contributing to meet the Plan requirement set out in DPH1: Housing.